highsource/jsonix/README.md

 // Unmarshal an object from the XML retrieved from the URL unmarshaller.unmarshalURL('po.xml',
-    // This callback function will be provided with the result of the unmarshalling function (unmarshalled) {
+    // This callback function will be provided
+    // with the result of the unmarshalling function (unmarshalled) {
-        console.log(unmarshalled.value.shipTo.name); // Alice Smith
+        // Alice Smith
+        console.log(unmarshalled.value.shipTo.name);
-        console.log(unmarshalled.value.items.item[1].productName); // Baby Monitor
+        // Baby Monitor
+        console.log(unmarshalled.value.items.item[1].productName);
     });
 ```